 Getting ready for a storm is critical.
 Building a plan can help you stay safe, mitigate damage and make the recovery process as smooth as possible.
 This MasterKit will guide you through the steps you should take ahead of time, so you'll be ready to take action when a storm hits.

-Be prepared for severe weather with a hurricane emergency kit – and pro tips for putting it together.
+Be prepared for severe weather with a storm emergency kit ? and pro tips for putting it together.

-When it comes to hurricanes, you can't be too prepared.
-Hurricane season runs from June 1 –November 30, but it's never too early to gather supplies and put together your hurricane emergency kit.
-Use these helpful hacks to create your own hurricane emergency kit with items you probably already have around your house.
+When it comes to hurricanes and tornadoes, you can't be too prepared.
+Atlantic Hurricane Season runs from June 1 to November 30, and while tornadoes can occur any time of the year, peak season is May and early June for the Southern Plains, early spring for the Gulf Coast, and June and July in the Northern Plains and Upper Midwest.
+No matter where you live, it's never too early to gather supplies and put together your storm emergency kit.
+Use these helpful hacks to create your own storm emergency kit with items you probably already have around your house.

 1. The Basics1:

-Of course, no hurricane emergency kit would be complete without first-aid supplies, personal medications, non-perishable food for a minimum of 3-5 days (including baby formula), clean water, toilet paper, soap, emergency blankets, matches, and a flashlight with extra batteries.
+Of course, no hurricane emergency kit would be complete without first-aid supplies, personal medications, non-perishable food for a minimum of three-to-five days (including baby formula), clean water, toilet paper, soap, emergency blankets, matches, and a flashlight with extra batteries.
 These are also the first to fly off the shelves as soon as a hurricane watch is issued.
-Pro Tip:

-Make sure to include a manual can opener in your kit for your non-perishable food items!
+Pro Tip: Make sure to include a manual can opener in your kit for your non-perishable food items.

-Do not use bleach that is 6 months or older, and be sure to open windows or doors to get fresh air when using bleach.
+Pro Tip: Do not use bleach that is six months or older, and be sure to open windows or doors to get fresh air when using bleach.

-If you have to evacuate your home, keep this protective gear handy when returning to the building – it can help prevent exposure to harmful materials like lead, asbestos, cement, or mold.
+If you have damage during a hurricane or tornado, this protective gear will come in handy during cleanup.
+It can help keep you from being contaminated by exposure to harmful materials like lead, asbestos, cement, or mold.

 4. Trash Bags:

-There are several ways that trash bags can come in handy during a hurricane emergency.
+There are several ways that trash bags can come in handy during a hurricane or tornado emergency.
 In addition to their obvious function, you can wear trash bags as rain ponchos, use them as temporary tarps, or to collect rainwater.
-And since they don't have an expiration date, you can't stock up too early.
+And since they don't have an expiration date, you can stock up.

 5. NOAA Weather Radio (NWR)3:

-Don't wait until a hurricane emergency to buy a NWR receiver, because that's when stores sell out.
+Pro Tip: Don't wait until a storm emergency to buy a NWR receiver, because that's when stores sell out.
 If you can't get a NWR, a hand crank or battery-powered radio with extra batteries works too.